 Breast augmentation surgery has a satisfaction rate of more than 95 percent: Approximately 95 out of every 100 breast augmentation surgery patients feel their investment was worthwhile.

-Breast implants may last for as long as 10 years before requiring other surgical intentions to correct problems that can arise—such as those listed below.
+Breast implants may last for as long as 10 years before requiring other surgical interventions to correct problems that can arise—such as those listed below.

 Cost of breast implants vs cost of other self care practices, products

 Assuming you paid $10,000 to get breast implants and that you enjoy having them for 10 years (3,650 days), your cost is equal to $2.74 per day.